arsanig/coa-astro/src/posts/words-of-wisdom/do-you-know-the-way-that-youve-chosen-to-walk.md

 videoId: ""
 imgSrc: /assets/thumbnails/2953.webp
 lang: en
-title: "Do you know the way that you&#8217;ve chosen to walk?"
+title: "Do you know the way that you've chosen to walk?"
 pubDate: 2021-07-02T01:22:17
 tags: ["wow"]
 ---